All events are held at The Wertheim UF Scripps Institute, 120 Scripps Way, Jupiter, Florida 33458.

-Please join us for two inspring and enlightening lectures as The Wertheim UF Scripps Institute’s 2025 Innovation Lectures series explores brain health.
+Please join us for two inspring talks as The Wertheim UF Scripps Institute’s 2025 Innovation Lectures focus on brain health.

 Then, on Wednesday, April 23, 2025, scientists will give an update on the fight against one of the most aggressive brain cancers, glioblastoma.